 As the weather gets cold, the air flow in your house will change.
 You may notice the home feels humid and there is the presence of more allergens.
 Most people don’t want to deal with the indoor air quality they experience during the wintertime.
 If you take a few steps, however, you won’t have to worry about this issue anymore.
 You can enjoy the cool temperatures with the right approach.
-The staff at A-1 Heating and Air Conditioning can assist you with expertise.
+The staff at [company_name] can assist you with expertise.

 The Humidity Issue in Your Ventilation